kvmani/tabular_ml/RUNNING_OFFLINE.md

 ## 9. Artifacts and logs

-- `artifacts/api/` – JSON payloads from the REST smoke script
+- `artifacts/api/` â€“ JSON payloads from the REST smoke script
-- `artifacts/cli/` – CLI command outputs
+- `artifacts/cli/` â€“ CLI command outputs
-- `artifacts/ui/` – Playwright screenshots, traces, HTML report
+- `artifacts/ui/` â€“ Playwright screenshots, traces, HTML report
 - Logs are emitted to stdout only and never persisted to disk when `persist_user_data=false` (default).

 If you need to clear generated files: